Top 5 Volleyball Movies

 Side Out is another film centered around volleyball, but this time, in the world of comedy.
 Side Out is about a midwestern college student who decides to spend his summer evicting tenants from his uncle’s Los Angeles properties.
 The student befriends one of the tenants and discovers that the tenant used to be an ex-professional volleyball player.
 The two team up and enter themselves in a beach volleyball competition with a grand monetary prize.
 This movie was released in the spring of 1990, starring C. Thomas Howell and Peter Horton, and was rated PG-13.

 The movie title is a reference to an old rule in volleyball, in which the winning point can only be scored by the serving team.
-This movie did not do very well in theatres, earning only less than half a million dollars from the box office, but many volleyball players have seen and laughed with this movie.
+This movie did not do very well in theaters, earning only less than half a million dollars from the box office, but many volleyball players have seen and laughed with this movie.

 4. Iron Ladies